keyancaigou/VFE/baseline/readme.md

 ## Acknowledgement

-We are grateful for the following awesome projects that our MovieChat arises from:
+We are grateful for the following awesome projects that our baseline arises from:

 - [Video-LLaMA: An Instruction-tuned Audio-Visual Language Model for Video Understanding](https://github.com/example/Video-LLaMA)
 - [Token Merging: Your ViT but Faster](https://github.com/example/Token-Merging)